privacybydesign/irma-documentation/docs/keyshare-protocol.md

 This ends the involvement of the keyshare server in the IRMA session.
 In case of attribute disclosures or attribute-based signatures, the client next merges the keyshare server's contributions `Pcommit` and `s_response` into its proof of knowledge of the secret key.
 In case of issuance this is skipped; instead the entire JWT from the final endpoint is sent to the issuer alongside the client's own proof of knowledge of its part of the secret key.

 The structure of the message in which the client sends the keyshare server's signed response to the issuance session currently unfortunately supports at most one keyshare server simultaneously.
-This means that it is impossible for two (or more) issuers falling under two distinct scheme managers that  use distinct keyshare servers to both issue credential simultaneously to a client (i.e., within one IMRA session).
-Although this is an unlikely scenario, this will still be fixed in a future version of the protocol, along with the structure of the commitments message shown above.
+This means that it is impossible for two (or more) issuers falling under two distinct scheme managers that  use distinct keyshare servers to both issue credential simultaneously to a client (i.e., within one IRMA session).
+Although this is an unlikely scenario, this will still be fixed in a future version of the protocol.
 Although all other issuance or disclosure sessions involving multiple keyshare server simultaneously are theoretically already possible, currently no IRMA client yet supports being registered to more than one keyshare server at once.

 In addition to these API endpoints, the keyshare server exposes a number of other endpoints that are used by the [MyIRMA webclient](https://github.com/privacybydesign/irma_keyshare_webclient), which allows the IRMA user to manage her registration at the keyshare server.
 These endpoints are not documented here.